feynman11/DraycottDrams/docs/API.md

 - USA: Kentucky, Tennessee, etc.
 - Other: Taiwan, India, etc.

-### Flavor Profile Scale
+### flavour Profile Scale

-All flavor characteristics are rated 0-100:
+All flavour characteristics are rated 0-100:
 - 0-20: Not present
 - 21-40: Subtle
 - 41-60: Noticeable